wamp-proto/wamp-proto/spec/README.md

   * Make it possible to automatically / adaptively keep the radio state on a mobile connection in low-latency, active state
   * Communicate heartbeat sequence numbers which are used for `PUBLISH_ACK`.

+The heartbeat allows to notify the peer up to which incoming heartbeat all incoming WAMP messages have been processed, and announce an outgoing hearbeat sequence number in the same message.

+It also allows to inject discarded payload for the radio channel thingy discussed above.

 ## Remote Procedure Calls